GKHPing/netflix-content-research/notebooks/README.md

 has evolved along three dimensions:

 1. The balance between movies and series over time.
-2. The extent to which different genres are globally distributed.
+2. The extent to which different genres are regionally distributed.
 3. How localisation varies across major regional markets.

 This analysis is descriptive rather than causal and focuses on supply-side strategy rather than user behaviour.